multiplayerninja/gameserver-stats/README.md

 gameserver-stats
 ===================

-Collection of management tools for managing/hosting Linux gameserver stats.
+Generate and host Linux gameserver stats.

 **What does it do?**
    - Automated game statistics generation into HTML/PNG